Emails link Christie staffer, lane closings in NJ political controversy

-NEW YORK (Reuters) - Claims that New Jersey Governor Chris Christie’s administration closed traffic lanes at the George Washington Bridge as payback against a political opponent were boosted on Wednesday with the publication of a series of incriminating emails.
+NEW YORK, Jan 8 (Reuters) - Claims that New Jersey Governor Chris Christie’s administration closed traffic lanes at the George Washington Bridge as payback against a political opponent were boosted on Wednesday with the publication of a series of incriminating emails.

 The emails quote a top Christie aide, Bridget Anne Kelly, saying to an executive at the Port Authority of New York and New Jersey that it was “time for some traffic problems in Fort Lee,” which is at the New Jersey end of the bridge.